 APPA Update

 Inside APPA

 Job Corner

 76th Annual Meeting Preview

 Coming Events

 Resource Management

 by Stephanie Gretchen

 Data Base Update

 by Howard Millman

 The Bookshelf

 Reviewed in this issue

 Costing Human Resources

 The Effective Management of Technology

 The Learning Organization

 In Brief

 Index of Advertisers

 Cover photo of the Rotunda, courtesy of the University of Virginia.

+sever prior of the routhing, courtery of the entirerative of a ration.

-THE PROBLEM OF HAVING A PCB TRANSFORMER NEAR A Commercial Building Is Now A Burning Issue.
+THE PROBLEM OF HAVING A PCB TRANSFORMER NEAR A Commercial Building is Now A Burning Issue.